relaybox/history/README.md

 - `history:ttl`

 This job is responsible for looking up the desired history `ttl` for a given application based on the job data being processed.
-Once located, the process will apply the given `ttl` value to the corresponding key (already created by uWS service).
+Once located, the process will apply the given `ttl` value to the corresponding key (already created by Core service).

 # Moving Forward